Misti: Monitoring and hazard management

 In 2001, there was neither emergency planning nor land-use planning around Misti; the 2002–2015 development plan mentioned volcanic hazards but did not envisage specific measures.
 The last eruption of Misti had taken place shortly before the foundation of Arequipa, and thusunlike for earthquakesthere is no memory of the hazards of volcanic activity.
 Before the eruption of Ubinas in 2006–2007, volcanic hazards drew little attention from the Peruvian state and there was little awareness in Arequipa.
 The volcano is frequently considered a protective figure and not as a threat.
 A number of people associate volcanoes with lava flows and neglect other volcanic hazards.

 Beginning in 2005, INGEMMET began monitoring volcanoes in Peru; the first monitoring equipment was at the Charcani V hot spring.
-Later the monitoring was extended to other hot springs, and the crater fumaroles were surveilled both from Arequipa and from the crater.
+Later the monitoring was extended to other hot springs, and the crater fumaroles were monitored both from Arequipa and from within the crater.
 Monitoring of seismic activity commenced in 2005.
 Beginning in 2008, geodesic measurement stations were installed on the northeastern and southern slopes of the volcano, and a new monitoring station for the volcano was inaugurated in 2012.
 In May 2009 and April 2010, two exercise evacuations of several suburbs of Arequipa were carried out.
 The Peruvian Volcano Observatory (OVI) was inaugurated in Arequipa in 2013; it monitors Misti, Ubinas, Ticsani and other Peruvian volcanoes.
-As of 2021, the monitoring network on Misti includes seismometers, equipment that measures the composition and temperature of hot springs and fumaroles, and sensors for movements or deformations of the mountain.
+By 2021, the monitoring network on Misti included seismometers, equipment that measures the composition and temperature of hot springs and fumaroles, and sensors for movements or deformations of the mountain.
 These efforts have yielded an increased awareness of the dangers posed by Misti, which is now being increasingly perceived as an active volcano.
 Efforts have been made to slow the growth of the northern suburbs of Arequipa, which are closest to Misti.

-A volcano hazard map was developed in 2005 by numerous local and international organizations, and officially presented in early 2008.
-It defines three hazard categories: a red "high risk" zone, an orange "intermediate risk" zone and a yellow "low risk" zone.
-These are defined by the risk of debris flows, lava flows, mudflows, pyroclastic flows and tephra fallout.
+A volcano hazard map, developed in 2005 by local and international organisations, and presented in early 2008, divides the area into three zones (high, intermediate, and low hazard) based on threats such as debris flows, mudflows, pyroclastic flows, and tephra fallout.
 The "high risk" zone encompasses the entire volcanic cone, its immediate surroundings and the valleys that emanate from it.
 Parts of Arequipa lie in the "high risk" zone.
 The "intermediate risk" zone surrounds the "high risk" zone, including the lower slopes of neighbouring mountains and most of the northeastern parts of Arequipa.
 The "low risk" zone in turn surrounds the "intermediate risk" zone and includes the rest of the city.
-Additional maps show areas at risk of tephra fallout and of being flooded by mudflows.
+Additional maps show areas at risk of tephra fallout, lava flows, mudflows, pyroclastic flows and scoria flows.
 The hazard map of Misti is the first hazard map of a Peruvian volcano.
 These maps serve to mitigate volcano hazards and to inform local development.
 A 3D map was published in 2018.
 In 2010, the municipality of Arequipa decreed that the hazard map would have to be considered in future city zoning decisions.